JF6/azure-kusto-python/azure-kusto-logging/README.rst

-Microsoft Azure Kusto Library for Python
+Microsoft Azure Kusto Logging for Python
 ========================================

 Overview
 --------

+Azure kusto logging is a handler which bufferize traces then write them in Kusto.

+Logging is done through the standard python mechanism with the exception of formatters, which makes little sense in a context where the traces will be queried on the attribute values.

 .. code-block:: python